susam/pcface/README.md

 these bitmaps and a few JavaScript functions that demonstrate how to render these bitmaps on a graphical canvas.

+Perhaps you are making a retro-style game where you want to take full control of what each pixel should be.
+Or perhaps you want to render CP437 glyphs using asterisks to make a text banner.
+The bitmap arrays provided in this project might turn out to be useful for such activities.
+The available bitmap arrays can be translated to pixels on screen or symbols for standard output to render CP437 glyphs.

 Visit [susam.github.io/pcface/src/demo.html][DEMO] to see a demo.

 [PY]: src/pcface.py